Walk-in registration will begin at 5:30 pm.

 Learn how Carmel Place, the 55 unit micro-studio mid-rise in New York City, was built despite regulatory, site, and design challenges.
-Mimi Hoang, AIA, co-founding principal of AIA award-winning nArchitects, Sarah Watson, deputy director, Citizens Housing & Planning Council, and Kirk Goodrich, Monadnock Development, share the story of this building type that provides another housing choice for New York residents.
-This program complements the exhibition Making Room, which will be open before the program.
+Mimi Hoang, AIA, co-founding principal of nARCHITECTS, recipient of the 2017 American Institute of Architects Architecture Award for Carmel Place; Sarah Watson, deputy director, Citizens Housing & Planning Council, and Kirk Goodrich, Monadnock Development, share the story of this building type that provides another housing choice for New York residents.
+This program complements the exhibition Making Room: Housing for a Changing America, which will be open before the program.

 1.5 LU HSW (AIA)